-Entry Criteria: Sufficient external Credits in English and/or History at Level 1 or higher AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91200 Examine ideas and values of the classical world 2 4 91201 Examine the significance of features of work(s) of art in the classical world 2 4 91204 Demonstrate understanding of the relationship between aspects of the classical world and aspects of other cultures 2 6 91202 Demonstrate understanding of a significant event in the classical world 2 4

-Classical Studies is the study of the History, Literature, Art and Architecture of ancient Greece and Rome, without the study of ancient languages.
-Level 2 topics focus on Ancient topics and include studies on Greek mythology, the Fall of Troy, Homer's Odyssey (Literature), the Persian Wars (History) and Athenian Art and Architecture (Art History).
+Classical Studies evel 2 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 2CLS 91200 Examine ideas and values of the classical world 2 4 aaahay in Chayraa 91201 Examine the significance of features of work(s) of art in the classical world 2 4 Teacher in Charge: Mrs Stephanie Ioka 91204 Demonstrate understanding of the relationship between aspects of the classical world and aspects of other cultures 2 6 91202 Demonstrate understanding of a significant event in the classical world 2 4 Classical Studies is the study of the History, Literature, Art and Architecture of ancient Greece and Rome, without the study of ancient languages.
+Level 2 topics focus on Ancient topics and include studies on Greek mythology, the Fall of Troy, Homer's Odyssey (Literature), the Persian Wars (History) and Athenian Art and Architecture (Art History). )dyssey (Literatur e), the Persian Wars (I History) and